On this page

 Find an Internship or Externship

 - Check with the school.
-Many coding and billing programs have career services; the professionals there can help match a student with an internship or externship at local healthcare providers
+Many coding and billing programs have career services where professionals can help match a student with an internship or externship at local healthcare providers

 - Go to healthcare facilities.
 Reaching out to doctor’s offices, outpatient clinics, nursing homes, hospitals and other similar facilities can lead to fruitful results.